ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/cloud/prereqs/prepsystem.md

 ## Create a Virtual Server for Classic instance on IBM Cloud

 If for some reason you cannot create an SSH key pair, a *Virtual Server for Classic* instance allows you to log in with a password that it creates for you at provisioning time.
-Using a password for logon is less secure than using an SSH key, and this service does not appear to offer a free tier, so this our suggestion of last resort.
+Using a password for logon is less secure than using an SSH key, and this service does not appear to offer a free tier, so this is our suggestion of last resort.

 The steps to create an instance are: